 Elaborate designer vanity cabinets are available for these sinks, but some homeowners exercise their creativity by converting antique dressers or side tables into wonderful bases for vessel sinks.Continue to 5 of 8 below.

 The framed sink, sometimes called a rimmed sink, is installed in a vanity countertop.
 This style sink is commonly found in apartments, older homes, and less expensive newer homes.
 They are usually installed into plastic laminate countertops.

-As the name suggests, these sinks drop into a countertop and are trimmed out with a metal "frame".
-The sink itself can consists of a cast-iron or porcelain-enamel coating bonded to a cast-iron or pressed-steel core (usually the latter).
+As the name suggests, these sinks drop into a countertop and are trimmed out with a metal "frame."
+The sink itself can consist of a cast-iron or porcelain-enamel coating bonded to a cast-iron or pressed-steel core (usually the latter).
 Plumbing waste and supply lines are concealed in the vanity base.Continue to 6 of 8 below.

 06 of 08

 The drop-in sink is often called a self-rimming sink or surface-mounted sink and is typically installed in a vanity countertop.
 This style sink is very common to older and newer construction and remodels alike.
 These sinks can be installed into any type of counter top including plastic laminate, stone, ceramic tile, or synthetic composite countertops, such as Corian® or Silestone®.